Interesting Wedding Statistics

-The average age of a bride to get married is 29 while for a groom it’s 31, however the stat following that line, was most interesting to me:
+The average age of a bride to get married is 29 while for a groom it’s 31, however the stat following that line was most interesting to me:

 72% of brides say they would have spent more time choosing their reception entertainment

-and then the very next line goes on to say:
+and then the very next line says:

 Almost 100% say they would have spent more of their budget on the entertainment

-Unfortunately many couples find out the hard way the importance of good entertainment, and the impact it has on their wedding.
+Unfortunately, many couples find out the hard way the importance of good entertainment, and the impact it has on their wedding.